IbrahimChhaya/dopewars/README.md

 To trigger an event the `inEvent()` method should return true. there is a `hit` helper to assist with this -- pass in a number and it will match a random number against it.
-For examples of events, check the `tradewars.events` package.
+For examples of events, check the `TradeWars.events` package.